 Google supports Certificate Revocation.
 Certificate suspension is not used.

 When a Certificate is Revoked, it is marked as revoked by having its serial number added to the CRL to indicate its status as revoked.
-In addition, a signed OCSP response is generated.
+In addition, a signed OCSP response indicating the revoked status is generated.